-If you love anything that may stain your teeth – for example, coffee or red wine – a mouthful of water afterwards will help rinse the staining residue off your teeth.
-And don’t forget to floss!
+If you love anything that may stain your teeth – for example, coffee or red wine.

-Visit your Dentist for Professional Cleaning – Tabitha also says it’s important to visit your dentist twice yearly for a check-up and a professional clean.
-She recommends;
+Tabitha also says it’s important to visit your dentist twice yearly for a check-up and a professional clean.

 The ‘Dental Spa’ gently exfoliates your teeth without actually touching them.
 It’s like a spa treatment for your teeth – no more being afraid of the Dentist!

-Dental Veneers are tooth-coloured shells placed over the to of your teeth to correct your tooth enamel, uneven alignment, spacing issues, discolouration, chops or cracks.
+Dental Veneers are tooth-coloured shells placed over the top of your teeth to correct your tooth enamel, uneven alignment, spacing issues, discolouration, chips or cracks.